activatedbonkers/Human-Resource-Management-System/README.md

 **For macOS (and Linux) Users:**

-1. Open Terminal and navigate to your project directory (assuming it's named `kredily`):
+1. Open Terminal and navigate to your project directory (assuming it's named `HRMS`):
     ```
-    cd path/to/kredily
+    cd path/to/HRMS
     ```
 2. Create the virtual environment:
     ```